Reading Is Absorbing Information That You Can’t Give Back

 Next time you’re in a book store or if you have any children’s books at home flip them over or look in the front cover to check for prices.

 Shoppers who pay full retail price for children’s books only do so because they really, really want it.

 That’s not us… unless we’re getting it free.

 Yes, we do this BUT there are some children’s books that our son loves and wants to read over and over.

 The library is a great way to encourage our son to look through the children’s books and pick out any that he fancies reading.

 When Canada Reads, Canada Grows – www.nationalreadingcampaign.ca

 Traditionally most of us read with a book in hand, turning the pages but today with the invention of the e-reader some readers enjoy this pleasure with a hand-held device.

-Give children the chance to explore, read and become engaged with literacy to help build their knowledge.
+Give children the chance to explore, read, and become engaged with literacy to help build their knowledge.

-If you want or need to purchase children’s book I’ve come up with ways you can get them for discounted prices or even for free.
+If you want or need to purchase children’s books I’ve come up with ways you can get them for discounted prices or even for free.

 Children’s Book Swap

 Not all kids like to read so having a variety of children’s books available may be the key to opening up the first page.

 The catch is they want them back but this is a great way to own some children’s books but lend them out to your friends so you can read theirs and they can read yours.

-Wholesale Warehouse Events
+Children’s Books At Wholesale Warehouse Events

-The reason you may find such an event intriguing is because some of the books may be new books or recent on the shelves at your local book store.
+The reason you may find such an event intriguing is that some of the books may be new books or recent on the shelves at your local book store.

-This gives those book titles a second chance or hope that parents will buy them and they become a children’s second time round best seller.
+This gives those book titles a second chance or hopes that parents will buy them and they become a children’s second time round best seller.

-Kids seem to accumulate tonnes of books over the years from gifts or any of the other ways I’m going to share with you today.
+Kids seem to accumulate tonnes of books over the years from gifts or any of the other ways I’m going to share with you.

 Related: How to negotiate at a garage sale

 The best part is that you can negotiate prices especially if you buy more than 1 or an entire box that the seller has up for offer.

 Your child’s school may hold a book fair where the library sells off books they no longer need or the school encourages children to bring books from home to sell or swap with other kids.

 Free Children’s Books

 We have amassed a large collection of children’s books where many of them were given to us for free.

-- Facebook buy and sell groups, mommy groups, free stuff groups etc.
+- Facebook buy and sell groups, mommy groups, free stuff groups, etc.

 - Other Parents